15 minutes of fame

-15 minutes of fame is short-lived media publicity or celebrity of an individual or phenomenon.
-The expression was formulated by Andy Warhol, who was quoted by Time magazine in 1967 as saying that one day "everyone will be famous for 15 minutes."
+"15 minutes of fame" is an expression describing the short-lived media publicity or celebrity of an individual or phenomenon.
+It was formulated by Andy Warhol, who was quoted by Time magazine in 1967 as saying that one day "everyone will be famous for 15 minutes".
 The phenomenon is often used in reference to figures in the entertainment industry or other areas of popular culture, such as reality television and YouTube.
-An older version of the same concept in English is the expression "nine days' wonder."
-This phrase dates at least as far back as the Elizabethan era, referencing William Kempe.
+An older version of the same concept in English is the expression "nine days' wonder".
+This phrase dates at least as far back as the Elizabethan era, when it was used by the actor and dancer William Kempe.

 Origins

-The phrase "quart-d'heure de célébrité" (fifteen minutes of fame) was used in French during the 19th century, notably by Alphonse Daudet in an article, "Villemessant", first published in 1879: "de braves garçons [...] ont eu, pour une heureuse trouvaille de quinze lignes, leur quart-d'heure de célébrité" ("some young fellows have had [...] thanks to fifteen cleverly-written lines, their fifteen minutes of fame".
+The phrase "quart-d'heure de célébrité" (fifteen minutes of fame) was used in French during the 19th century, notably by Alphonse Daudet in an article titled "Villemessant", first published in 1879: "de braves garçons [...] ont eu, pour une heureuse trouvaille de quinze lignes, leur quart-d'heure de célébrité" ("some young fellows have had [...] thanks to fifteen cleverly-written lines, their fifteen minutes of fame").
 Another French phrase, with the same meaning, "quart-d'heure de popularité" (fifteen minutes of popularity) appears in 1821, in Histoire de l'Assemblée constituante (tome premier), by Charles Lacretelle: "le tribun [...], pour un quart-d'heure de popularité, portait le premier coup de hache sur nos monuments" ("the orator [...], for fifteen minutes of popularity, dealt the first blow to our monuments").

-The idea that one day everyone will be famous for fifteen minutes first appears in a 1967 article about sculptor Tony Smith in Time Magazine: "Whole new schools of painting seem to charge through the art scene with the speed of an express train, causing Pop Artist Andy Warhol to predict the day 'when everyone will be famous for 15 minutes.'"
-In a catalog for a 1968 exhibition of Warhol's work at the Moderna Museet in Stockholm, the quote was rendered as "In the future everybody will be world famous for fifteen minutes."
+The phrase "15 minutes of fame" is attributed to Andy Warhol and encapsulates his perspective on celebrity culture.
+It was first cited in a 1967 Time magazine article titled "Master of the Monumentalists" about sculptor Tony Smith, which noted:In the year 1967, the styles and statements of America's brash, brilliant and often infuriating contemporary artists have not only become available to the man in the street, but are virtually unavoidable.
+And with proliferation comes confusion.
+Whole new schools of painting seem to charge through the art scene with the speed of an express train, causing Pop Artist Andy Warhol to predict the day "when everyone will be famous for 15 minutes."In a catalog for a 1968 exhibition of Warhol's work at the Moderna Museet in Stockholm, the quote was rendered as "In the future everybody will be world famous for fifteen minutes."
+Although the precise wording appears in various forms, it reflects Warhol's observation that mass media and consumer culture could produce fleeting notoriety for ordinary individuals as well as public figures.

-Photographer Nat Finkelstein claimed credit for the expression, stating that he was photographing Warhol in 1966 for a proposed book.
-A crowd gathered trying to get into the pictures and Warhol supposedly remarked that everyone wants to be famous, to which Finkelstein replied, "Yeah, for about fifteen minutes, Andy."
+Photographer Nat Finkelstein later claimed credit for the expression, stating that he was photographing Warhol in 1966 for a proposed book.
+A crowd gathered trying to get into the pictures, and Warhol supposedly remarked that everyone wants to be famous, to which Finkelstein replied, "Yeah, for about fifteen minutes, Andy."